 So, while in one sense you own the collection of addresses on the list, three other companies decide whether you can actually send mail those addresses.
 Google, Microsoft, and Verizon are the gatekeepers.
 Each one imposes its own arbitrary rules regarding your message frequency, content, engagement rate, and reputation.
 If you violate any of those rules, these MBPs can — and frequently do — decide to not deliver your email.

 For all high-volume email senders, we recommend making a domain distribution analysis of the house file.
-This will tell us whose deliverability rules we should be worrying about.
+This will tell you whose deliverability rules you should be worrying about.

 Don’t Forget Vanity Domains